OpenSTEF/openstef/docs/index.rst

 OpenSTEF is a Python package which is used to make short term forecasts for the energy sector.
 It contains all components for the machine learning pipeline required to make a forecast.
-In order to use the package you need to provide your own data storage and retrieval interface.
+In order to use the package, you need to provide your own data storage and retrieval interface.
-OpenSTEF is available at: https://pypi.org/project/openstef/.
+The ``openstef`` Python package is available at: https://pypi.org/project/openstef/.

 Get started using the :ref:`quickstart` or by reading about the :ref:`concepts`.